-Self-paced, or asynchronous learning, is a form of learning that allows students to study at their pace and time.
-This system of learning may not make it possible for students and teachers to communicate in real-time and the mode of instruction is through self-study.
+Self-paced, or asynchronous, learning is a form of education that allows students to study at their own pace and time.
+This system of learning may not make it possible for students and teachers to communicate in real-time.
+This mode of instruction is through self-study.
 Some elements of self-study employed by the self-paced system may include pre-recorded lectures, individual assignments, and reading of course materials.
 This learning style is popular for the many of the best online colleges nationwide.

-In the real-time or synchronous learning, both the students and the instructor are present in real-time.
-The teacher facilitates the instruction in real-time using traditional classroom-based elements such as team projects, group discussions, and lectures.
+In the real-time, or synchronous, learning both the instructor and the students are present in real-time.
+The teacher facilitates the instruction in real-time using traditional classroom-based elements, such as team projects, group discussions, and lectures.

 Email to communicate to peers and instructors.